-- Security requirements; - Space availability; - Disruptive behavior; - Being under the influence of alcohol or drugs; - Health problems (Restrictions for someone experiencing mental health issues only apply if the person's behavior is disruptive, dangerous, or in some way threatens the security of the institution); - Refusal to be searched; - Previous violation of visitation rules; - A court order prohibiting visitation during probation (this also applies during incarceration); - The visitor was released from a correctional facility within the preceding 60 days, unless the Superintendent pre-approves the visit.
-(This section does not apply to a prisoner's family members or a person who was acquitted at trial or released because the State dismissed the charges); - Lying about identity or the purpose of the visit; - Violation of the dress code; - If the prisoner is facing disciplinary action.
-In that case, Alaska DOC may limit or suspend contact visitation and limit secure visitation to immediate family members; - Any other reason that demonstrates that the visit may interfere with the orderly operation, security, or safety of the institution.
+- 1. Security requirements; - 2.
+Space availability; - 3.
+Disruptive behavior; - 4.
+Being under the influence of alcohol or drugs; - 5.
+Health problems (Restrictions for someone experiencing mental health issues only apply if the person's behavior is disruptive, dangerous, or in some way threatens the security of the institution); - 6.
+Refusal to be searched; - 7.
+Previous violation of visitation rules; - 8.
+A court order prohibiting visitation during probation (this also applies during incarceration); - 9.
+The visitor was released from a correctional facility within the preceding 60 days, unless the Superintendent pre-approves the visit.
+(This section does not apply to a prisoner's family members or a person who was acquitted at trial or released because the State dismissed the charges); - 10.
+Lying about identity or the purpose of the visit; - 11.
+Violation of the dress code; - 12.
+If the prisoner is facing disciplinary action.
+In that case, the Department may limit or suspend contact visitation and limit secure visitation to immediate family members; - 13.
+Any other reason that demonstrates that the visit may interfere with the orderly operation, security, or safety of the institution.